telerik/document-processing-docs/knowledge-base/zip-unzip-multiple-files-password.md

 ## Description
-The example is showing how to add two text files to a password-protected zip archive.
+The example is showing how to all files from a directory to a password-protected zip archive.

 ## Solution

+The following code snippet is traversing all the files in a directory then add the contents of each file to a new Entry in the ZipArchive.
+The password for the archive is passed through the DefaultEncryptionSettings class.
+After zipping all the files a new folder named TestZip is created and the contents of the ZipArchive are unzipped into the new folder.

+{{region kb-zip-unzip-multiple-files-password}}
 DefaultEncryptionSettings protectionSettings = new DefaultEncryptionSettings() { Password = "test" };

 using (FileStream output = File.OpenWrite("TestZip.zip"))